sterrant/Trauma_Robot/README.md

 5. The ASCII table should fill the screen.
 Now you know everything is working.

 Programs Description:
 1. basic_BLE_coms_mar27a.ino - Basic Bluetooth communication sketch for the Arduino board.
 Establishes a connection with the Bluetooth board.
 Prints what it receives (in decimal) to the serial monitor.
 This will form the basis for the motor controls.
 For example, resciving an "f" will turn on both motors in the forward direction.
 Similarly, receiving an "s" will stop.
+BLE_coms_with_motor_control_mar28a.ino - As above, but now includes motor driver code per the Keyestudio wiki.
+It runs, but motors go the wrong way. need to check polarity of the connections and also the L298P Motor Driver Shield.
+Also pretty fast on 12V external power.
+Will check on 7V (batteries), but may need to dial down the PWM value.